wolfy-42/simu-documentation/documentation/05_User_Guide.md

 > source ../testcases_envFidus_sv_simMquestaXvivadoCxcelium/tc_fidus_common/tc_fidus_clock_reset.tcl
 ```

-The example above is using the Xcelium TCL interpreter in simulator vendor GUI TCL terminal.
+The example above is using the Xcelium TCL interpreter in simulator vendor GUI TCL terminal called Simvision.

+#### ActiveHDL TCL interpreter

+ActiveHDL TCL interpreter has the following specifics:

+a) Supports TCL CLI mode in a vendor developed terminal application and GUI TCL terminal from ActiveHDL.
+It is not possible to call the SVTCLI in Linux bash terminal.
+As a result the two vendor TCL interpreters differ in some aspects which require specific configurations in SIMU.

+b) The simulation tool calls are available as bash terminal commands and are also available as commands in the vendor TCL interpreter TODO: check this statement

 Specific settings have to be enabled in this mode TODO:

 * param = 0 - disable vendor TCL interpreter

+TODO: add call examples, they should be similar to the Modelsim/Quartus calls.

-#### ActiveHDL vendor TCL interpreter
+#### VitisHLS TCL interpreter

-Specific settings have to be enabled in this mode TODO:

-#### VitisHLS vendor TCL interpreter
+VitisHLS TCL interpreter has the following specifics:

+a) There is no SVTCLI in CLI or GUI variants.
+As a result only the Linux _tclsh_ TCL interpreter should be used.

+~TODO:investigate_using_VitisHLS_option_to_pass_a_TCL_file_for_execution.~

 ## 5.4 Run Regression Simulation